-On February 22, 2019, MLC I entered into the Revolving Senior Loan Facility, which was amended on January 31, 2020 and further amended on July 31, 2020, of up to \$50.0 million with a large financial institution as initial lender, and such other additional institutions who from time to time parties thereto.
+On February 22, 2019, MLC I entered into the Revolving Senior Loan Facility, which was amended on January 31, 2020 and further amended on July 31, 2020, of up to \$50.0 million with a large financial institution as initial lender, and such other additional institutions who from time to time are parties thereto.
 U.S. Bank N.A. serves as administrative agent, custodian, collateral agent and collateral administrator.
 The Revolving Senior Loan Facility is guaranteed by the Company.
-As at September 30, 2020, there was \$34.4 million of principal amount outstanding under the Revolving Senior Loan Facility.
+As at December 31, 2020, there was \$34.4 million of principal amount outstanding under the Revolving Senior Loan Facility.
+On February 4, 2021, the Revolving Senior Loan Facility was terminated and repaid in full.
+On December 17, 2020, MLCSC Finance Holdings entered into the Credit Agreement providing a credit facility for \$5.3 million in connection with the acquisition of a minority interest in SCIM.
+The Credit Facility is guaranteed by the Company.
+As at December 31, 2020, there was \$5.3 million of principal amount outstanding under the Credit Agreement and \$1.5 million remaining payable for the acquisition of a minority interest in SCIM.

 On March 25, 2020, the Board declared a cash dividend in the amount of CAD\$0.02 per common share which was paid on April 28, 2020 to shareholders of record as of April 14, 2020.
 On May 11, 2020, the Board declared a cash dividend in the amount of CAD\$0.02 per common share which was paid on June 26, 2020 to shareholders of record as of May 21, 2020.
 On August 7, 2020, the Board declared a cash dividend in the amount of CAD\$0.02 per common share which was paid on September 24, 2020 to shareholders of record as of August 25, 2020.
+On November 10, 2020, the

+Board declared a cash dividend in the amount of CAD\$0.02 per common share which was paid on December 23, 2020 to shareholders of record as of November 23, 2020.

-On closing of the Arrangement and in accordance with the terms of the Arrangement, the Company issued to its shareholders an aggregate of 17,288,140 contingent value rights ("CVR").
+On closing of the Company's plan of arrangement carried out under the Business Corporations Act (Ontario) (the "Arrangement") on October 19, 2018 and in accordance with the terms of the Arrangement, the Company issued to its shareholders an aggregate of 17,288,140 contingent value rights ("CVR").
 As part of the Arrangement, each shareholder of the Company (other than U.S. shareholders) received one (1) CVR in respect of Cline for each common share held as of the record date for the determination of shareholders entitled to receive CVRs.
 Pursuant to the indenture governing the terms of the CVRs, the Company will seek to dispose of Cline for the five (5) year period following the closing of the Arrangement and will distribute to the holders of the CVRs: (a) distributions received from Cline; and (b) the net proceeds from the sale of the Company's holdings in Cline (each, a "Contingent Payment Event").
 On July 15, 2019, the Former Manager announced that Cline had entered into a conditional term sheet with Allegiance Coal Limited ("Allegiance") for the purchase and sale of all the shares of New Elk Coal Company ("NECC"), which holds all the mining assets of Cline.